adamisom/package-delivery-app/readme.md

   - Example: print(package_delivery_app.Hash.\_\_doc\_\_)

 ## More Information
+#### Beware
+I've learned through recent testing (i.e. in my last 5-10 coding hours) that this overall solution is fragile.

+Parts of it are robust, but there is some fundamental flaw in the logic when it comes to deadlines; I have tricks to get deadlines met, but not a good enough fundamental mechamism; I kind of lucked out with my sample data.
+I've banged my head enough on this--I have probably put 150-200 hours into this project--and must concede that despite my attempts to control complexity, it's a bit of a reach for my current skill level.

+I hope that I come back to it in the future, and I hope that when I do, I find it easy to reason through what needs to be changed and make it more robust.

 #### Purposes
  - Satisfy requirements for a Western Governors University course.
  - Go beyond those requirements; explore building a "real" Python application.